DE-IBH/bird-docker/README.md

 $ docker run --rm --net=host --uts=host --cap-add=NET_ADMIN --cap-add=NET_BROADCAST --cap-add=NET_RAW -v /path/to/config:/etc/bird:ro liske/bird4
 ```

-The command is used as options for bird (which is already the entrypoint).
+The command is used as options for BIRD (which is already the entrypoint).

 ```
 # docker-compose.yml example